lake-wg/authz/draft-selander-lake-authz.md

 For constrained IoT deployments {{RFC7228}} the overhead and processing contributed by security protocols may be significant which motivates the specification of lightweight protocols that are optimizing, in particular, message overhead (see {{I-D.ietf-lake-reqs}}).
 This document describes a procedure for augmenting the lightweight authenticated Diffie-Hellman key exchange EDHOC {{I-D.ietf-lake-edhoc}} with third party-assisted authorization.

-The procedure involves a device, a domain authenticator, and an authorization server.
+The procedure involves a device, a domain authenticator, and an authorization service.
-The device and domain authenticator perform mutual authentication and authorization, assisted by the authorization server which provides relevant authorization information to the device (a "voucher") and to the authenticator.
+The device and domain authenticator perform mutual authentication and authorization, assisted by the authorization service which provides relevant authorization information to the device (a "voucher") and to the authenticator.

 In this document we consider the target interaction for which authorization is needed to be "enrollment", for example joining a network for the first time (e.g., {{RFC9031}}), but it can be applied to authorize other target interactions.

-The authorization server may represent the manufacturer of the device, or some other party with information about the device from which a trust anchor has been pre-provisioned into the device.
+The authorization service may represent the manufacturer of the device, or some other party with information about the device from which a trust anchor has been pre-provisioned into the device.
 The (domain) authenticator may represent the service provider or some other party controlling access to the network in which the device is enrolling.

 The protocol assumes that authentication between device and authenticator is performed with EDHOC {{I-D.ietf-lake-edhoc}}, and defines the integration of a lightweight authorization procedure using the External Authorization Data (EAD) fields defined in EDHOC.